Flyers fail to answer big test from Rangers on Black Friday

 "Hopefully along the way, we get this turned around.
 I'm not sure when," Tortorella said then.
 "But get it back to where that's a tough ticket.
 And maybe the Rangers fans just aren't allowed in the building because we have filled it with our people."

-Many made the trip Friday, but it was not nearly as lopsided as that game in March last season.
+Many New York fans made the trip Friday, but it was not nearly as lopsided as that game in March last season.

 • The Flyers could not afford a bad start and they had one.